webix-hub/docs/data/desktop/plain_dynamic_loading.md

 - {{sample 15_datatable/16_dyn_loading/04_db_dyn_loadahead.html}}

-##Serverside Request
+##Server-side Request

-When scolling or pagination occurs, the component will automatically issue a request based on the datasourse, e.g. **"data/data_dyn.php?continue=true&count=100&start=130"** where:
+When scrolling or pagination occurs, the component will automatically issue a request based on the data source, e.g. **"data/data_dyn.php?continue=true&count=100&start=130"** where:

 - **continue** -  flag that indicates that this request was formed automatically;
 - **count** - value of *datafetch* parameter;